-Applied Behavioral Analysis (ABA) utilizes behavioral principles in order to develop communication, daily living skills, reciprocal social interaction and positive social behavior.
+Applied Behavior Analysis (ABA) utilizes behavioral principles in order to develop communication, daily living skills, reciprocal social interaction and positive social behavior.
 It is a scientifically validated approach to understanding how environmental factors impact behavior.
 Positive Reinforcement is one of those principles, and explains that whenever a behavior is followed by a reward, the behavior is more likely to be repeated.
 Children receiving ABA services receive tons of positive reinforcement for demonstrating useful skills and socially appropriate behaviors related to their goals.
-Applied Behavioral Analysis utilizes a goal driven approach to emphasize positive interactions and enjoyable learning while promoting a child’s skills through positive reinforcement, motivation, repetition, and visual aids.
+Applied Behavior Analysis utilizes a goal driven approach to emphasize positive interactions and enjoyable learning while promoting a child’s skills through positive reinforcement, motivation, repetition, and visual aids.

 Common components of ABA programming at MPG: